hyperjeff/shuffle/README.md

 ## Additional features:
 - Supports 16 file types, including FLAC music
-- Can easily create playlists by just making a folder full of aliases or symlinks
+- Can easily create playlists by just making a folder full of aliases, symlinks or Finder SavedSearches
 - Can start audio books at a specified play rate and/or time offset
 - Can play music in year order regardless of album or folder